-Always wanted to visit Japan but not sure when to go?
-This could well be the best time to visit this Asian nation...
+Always wanted to visit the Land of the Rising Sun, but not sure when to go?
+This year is the best time to visit Japan – here's why...

-This could well have something to do with the Rugby World Cup, which is kicking off in September 2019, or the Summer Olympic Games which will take place in 2020.
+This is all very likely to do with the Rugby World Cup, which kicked off in September 2019, or the Olympic Games which will take place in summer 2020.
 But it’s likely also down to the increasing number of affordable flights now serving the region, coupled with its beguiling culture, stunning scenery and promise of the world’d best sushi.

 It seems that now is the time to visit Japan, so we’ve got tips on how to beat the crowds, get a great deal, and see the cherry blossom on your Japan holiday.
 Here’s why you should visit Japan now (or as soon as possible!).

-2. It won’t be as expensive as you might think
+2. It’s not as expensive as you might think

 Japan is wildly misunderstood when it comes to money.
 It has a reputation for being expensive to get there and expensive to stay.
-But while Rugby World Cup and Olympics will make it much pricier during those seasons, it doesn’t have to be unaffordable.
+But while staying during the Olympics will likely be much pricier than usual, it doesn’t have to be unaffordable.
 Lots of cheap flights serve Tokyo’s airports, often requiring a stopover in Europe, and with more accommodation than ever before, you’ve got much better options for where to stay.

-Plus, if you book now – and travel outside of the sporting seasons – you can still lock in a great price if you’re quick.
+Plus, if you book now – and travel outside of the Olympics season – you can still lock in a great price if you’re quick.

 3. Japan is spectacular in all seasons